akshay23sept/Aero-prop/README.md

 ## Computations
 The computations has been performed using <code>high performance computing (HPC)</code> cluster of ISAE-SUPAERO, Toulouse, France.
 Commercial CFD code of <code>STAR-CCM+</code> was used for computations.
 While comparing the numerical results with experiments it was noticed that at low advance ratios the results (aerodynamic coefficients) from numerical simulation and experiments are non-comparable (higher % error), usually it was expected because when flow becomes unstable <code>URANS</code> is unable to capture the flow physics precisely even if a very coarse mesh is used.
 To address these cases a few computations were performed using in-house <code>Large Eddy Simulation (LES)</code> codes.
 LES results was in very close proximity to the experimental data.

+## Presentation
+The scientific presentation and some CFD movies of this work can be found [here](https://akshayanand.info/)

 ## Experimental Data
 <div class="highlight highlight-source-shell"><pre>$ https://github.com/akshay23sept/Aero-prop/tree/master/Experimental_data</pre></div>